sjdonado/memmo_back/README.md

 Finally, create a firebase project and a service account [More info](https://cloud.google.com/iam/docs/creating-managing-service-account-keys), download the JSON key and follow the next steps:

-- Move the downloaded file to the root folder and rename it as `service_account.json`
-- Fill the field `FIREBASE_PROJECT_ID`with the firebase project id
+- Fill each one `FIREBASE` field at docker-compose.yml with the service_account.json variables

 4. Run the application